 Steps to Improve Your English Now

 - Talk as often as you can to people who can speak in English.
 Speak English everyday!
 The longer, the better.
 If you can’t find someone to talk with, use the “Mirror Conversation” or “Shower Conversation” techniques.
 A mirror or shower conversation with yourself for at least 5 minutes on a daily basis would definitely help you to develop your spoken English.
 You need to feel comfortable in speaking English.
 You need to get used hearing yourself speaking the language.
-Mimic the expressions of native speakers (except bad words of course).
+Mimic the expressions of native speakers (except swearing).
 Imitate how they express themselves in different kinds of situations.

-- Listen carefully to English conversations in movies.
+- Listen carefully to conversations in English movies.
 Search for the words you don’t understand.
 Listen to English songs.
 Watch informative videos on youtube in English.
 Listen and imitate.
-Use dictionary.cambridge.org, or other dictionaries for that matter, to check the proper pronunciation of a certain word based on the accent you would like to learn.
+Use dictionary.cambridge.org or other dictionaries for that matter, to check the proper pronunciation of a certain word based on the accent you would like to learn.

 - Be open to corrections.
 Mind you, my English is not perfect.
 It’s not my native language after all.
-As long as we can express ourselves freely in this language, never mind the mistakes.
-Other online teachers usually say it’s okay to commit many mistakes.
+As long as we can express ourselves in this language, never mind the mistakes.
+Many online teachers usually say it’s okay to commit many mistakes.
 For me, not really.
-Of course, we need to accept the reality that we can’t speak English with a flawless grammar or perfect pronunciation.
+Of course, we need to accept the reality that we can’t speak English with a perfect grammar or pronunciation.
 Nevertheless, we should try our best to minimize the errors or at least make the mistakes barely noticeable.
 It shouldn’t be that obvious.
 On the other hand, do not become a perfectionist.
 When you try to make your grammar perfect all the time, you may fall into what we call “perfection paralysis”.
 This means that before you speak, you are trying to make sure that your sentence or phrases are grammatically correct.
 It often leads to the expressions “uhmm”, “ahh”, “errrr” and much worse – complete silence!

 - Positive mindset.
 Be patient with yourself.
 There’s definitely no short cut to this.
 Learning at least 1 new vocabulary word a day and being able to use it in your own sentence is already an achievement.
 Speaking English every day is practically the same as improving your spoken English every day.

-- Familiarize yourself with the proper usage of a word or phrase.
+- Familiarize yourself with the proper use of a word or phrase.
 You need to know the differences between two commonly confused words.
 For example, will vs would, think vs thought, can vs could etc. Again, familiarize, DO NOT memorize.